cristianrz/tpm-secret/README.md

   correct PIN.
 It attaches the encrypted secret file and outputs the decrypted secret to stdout.

-Note: The tpm-secret-get script is meant to be piped to other programs for further processing.

 ## Important Notes

+- The tpm-secret-get script is meant to be piped to other programs for further processing and will refuse to output to the terminal.
 - Ensure that your system has a TPM installed and enabled.
 - Backup the recovery key and store it securely in case it is needed for recovery purposes.